Univ-Wyo-Education/S22-1010/homework/02/Assignment-2-Calulating-in-Python.raw.md

 This is useful in showing the relative size and the order of the planets in our solar system.

-It is way, way, way off in giving you a sence of the scale of the solar system.
+It is way, way, way off in giving you a sense of the scale of the solar system.
 In our model we will use the size of a tennis ball as our model Sun and then calculate the sizes of the planets and distances to other